MK8J/semiconductorDefects/README.md

       dopant: boron
       resistivity: 1
       incorporation: ion implantation

-The inputs for incorporation are:

-  - ion implantation: as the name suggests
-  - ingot: This means it is incorporated during ingot growth
-  - thermal: This means it is incorporated into the wafter with a thermal step
-  - quenched: Refers to a fast cooling after thermal incorporation.

 TODO: The problem with this notation is when several samples are used.
 A better way is to recorded this information.